 Why do we need a Land Use Ordinance?
 To protect the character of Bridgton, while allowing people to use and develop their properties for enjoyment, investment, and other uses.

+What I do if I plan to build a home or open a new business?
+You would go to the Town Office, and speak with the Code Enforcement Officer, who will provide you with the proper applications and guide you through the process.

 Why are there nine districts?
 These districts, this many, imagined in the Comprehensive Plan, were the result of the Committee’s extensive review of the land.
 As a result of this review two districts were added.